ReScience/ReScience-submission/article/Caron-Lessard-Wu-Poisot-2018.md

 We used information from @Hassell85 to replicate the model.
 We were able to replicate the results central to the article.
-In addition, we made new analyses for the stochastic models that bring new supports to @Hassell85 arguments.
+In addition, we made new analyses for the stochastic models that bring additional support to @Hassell85 arguments.
 To our best knowledge, the original implementation was not available.
-The code for the simulations and the figures were written in *Julia*
+The code for the simulations and the figures were written in *Julia* v0.6.2.

 # Methods

-The formulas used in this paper to show the difficulties of detecting natural enemies as regulating factors are the same that were used in the original paper of @Hassell85 .
+The mathematical formulation used in this paper to show the difficulties of detecting natural enemies as regulating factors are the same that were used in the original paper by @Hassell85 .
 First of all, the host population dynamics are given as

 $$N_{t+1} = F \times N_t \times f(N_t,P_t) \times D$$ {#eq:1}